plone/documentation/docs/developer-guide/create-control-panel.md

     )
 ```

-### Common Schema Fields
+## Common schema fields

-Here are some commonly used schema field types:
+The following is a list of commonly used schema field types.

+`schema.TextLine`
-- `schema.TextLine`: For single-line text
+:   For single-line text

+`schema.Text`
-- `schema.Text`: For multi-line text
+:   For multi-line text

+`schema.Bool`
-- `schema.Bool`: For boolean values
+:   For boolean values

+`schema.Int`
-- `schema.Int`: For integer values
+:   For integer values

+`schema.Float`
-- `schema.Float`: For floating-point values
+:   For floating-point values

+`schema.Choice`
-- `schema.Choice`: For selection from a list of values
+:   For selection from a list of values

+`schema.Datetime`
-- `schema.Datetime`: For date and time values
+:   For date and time values

+`schema.List`
-- `schema.List`: For list of values
+:   For list of values

-### Note on Updating Control Panel Fields
+## Modify control panel fields

 When you modify the fields in your control panel settings interface, the changes won't be automatically reflected in existing sites.
-You'll need to:
+You'll need to perform one or more of the following steps.

-1. Run the appropriate upgrade steps, or
+-   Run the appropriate upgrade steps.
-2. Reinstall your add-on, or
+-   Reinstall your add-on.
-3. Test with a fresh site installation
+-   Test with a fresh site installation.

 ## Troubleshooting

 If your control panel doesn't appear or doesn't work as expected:

-1. Verify that all ZCML is properly registered
+-   Verify that all ZCML is properly registered
-2. Check for errors in the Plone error log
+-   Check for errors in the Plone error log
-3. Ensure your GenericSetup profiles are correctly installed
+-   Ensure your GenericSetup profiles are correctly installed
-4. Validate that the interface path in registry.xml matches your actual Python path
+-   Validate that the interface path in registry.xml matches your actual Python path

-## Complete Example
+## Example file structure

-Below is a complete file structure for a simple add-on with a control panel:
+Below is a complete example file structure for a basic add-on with a control panel.

 ```
 mypackage/